buildpacks/rfcs/text/0000-layer-origin-metadata.md

 checksum = "96d06478d425bd0411d34e71376fbd93"
 ```

-In this case, I can discover everything we need to reproduce the
+Given such a `report.toml`, I can discover all of the inputs to the
-layer; if I discover later that I need to reproduced the layer
+layer.
+If later I need to reproduced the layer produced by the first
-produced by the first build, I should be able to reference the
+build, I will be able to reference the `report.toml` for the image
-`report.toml` for the image designated by
+designated by `previous-image.digest`.
-`image.previous-image-digest`.
 Storing `report.toml` files and
 associating them with images will have to be a platform concern, given
 that we want to avoid embedding that information in the image itself.